 It’s 2016 and another glorious spring has arrived to cast a soft and gentle spell on the land in the South of France.
 It is also that time of year to look ahead at some of the most exciting events that are set to take place in this beautiful region, over the coming months.

-Better known as the playground of the rich and famous, the French Riviera is not only famous for its beautiful weather, but also plays host to a number of highly-acclaimed festivals, carnivals and sporting events that attract high-profile visitors and celebrities from around the world.
-It is well worth a visit, if you are planning a memorable and exciting holiday.
+Better known as the playground of the rich and famous and one of the most sought-after luxury travel destinations, the French Riviera is not only famous for its beautiful weather, but also plays host to a number of highly-acclaimed festivals, carnivals and sporting events that attract high-profile visitors and celebrities from around the world.
+It is well worth a visit, if you are planning a memorable and exciting luxury travel holiday.

 Here, at St Tropez House, we have put together a list of the top 8 events that you just absolutely cannot afford to miss.